Gaius-Augustus/BRAKER/README.md

 The below given commands assume that you configured all paths to tools by exporting bash variables or that you have the necessary tools in your $PATH.

 The example data set also contains scripts `tests/test*.sh` that will execute below listed commands for testing BRAKER with the example data set.
 You find example results of AUGUSTUS and GeneMark-EX in the folder `results/test*`.
 Be aware that BRAKER contains several parts where random variables are used, i.e. results that you obtain when running the tests may not be exactly identical.
+To compare your test results with the reference ones, you can use the [compare_intervals_exact.pl](https://github.com/Gaius-Augustus/BRAKER/blob/master/scripts/compare_intervals_exact.pl) script as follows:

+    # Compare CDS features
+    compare_intervals_exact.pl --f1 augustus.hints.gtf --f2 ../../results/test${N}/augustus.hints.gtf --verbose
+    # Compare transcripts
+    compare_intervals_exact.pl --f1 augustus.hints.gtf --f2 ../../results/test${N}/augustus.hints.gtf --trans --verbose

 Several tests use `--gm_max_intergenic 10000` option to make the test runs faster.
 It is not recommended to use this option in real BRAKER runs, the speed increase achieved by adjusting this option is negligible on full-sized genomes.